The name of this organization shall be, Kentucky Motorcycle Association/ K.B.A. The organization shall have a seal that shall be as follows in form:

 See that all books, reports and certificates as required by law are properly kept or filed.

 Be one of the officers who may sign checks or drafts of the organization.

 Have such powers as may be reasonably construed as belonging to the chief executive of any organization.

-Be allowed to expend a sum not to exceed $500.00 (FIVE HUNDRED DOLLARS) without the prior approval of the Board of Directors, provided such expense is disclosed at the next regular meeting.
+Be allowed to expend a sum not to exceed $500.00 (FIVE HUNDRED DOLLARS)per month without the prior approval of the Board of Directors, provided such expense is disclosed at the next regular meeting.

 The VICE-PRESIDENT, MEMBERSHIP shall:

 In the event of the absence or inability of the President to exercise his office, become Acting President of the organization with all the rights, privileges and powers as if he had been the duly elected official.
 In the event of the absence or inability of the Vice President of Legislative Affairs to exercise his office, the Vice President, Membership shall assume those responsibilities, until a special election can be held.

 Keep and maintain a current record of all members in good standing.